 First spray

 The data on periodical observation of leafhopper population are presented in Table 1.
-Before the first spray, the differences among the treatments for leafhopper population were non significant, indicating that there was a uniform distribution of leafhopper population.
+Before the first spray, the differences among the treatments for leafhopper population were non-significant, indicating that there was a uniform distribution of leafhopper population.

-Data on pooled over period indicated that the treatment of azadirachtin @ 0.006 per cent and tobacco decoction @ 2 per cent to be most effective treatment and recorded the lowest leafhopper population (3.70 and 4.12 /leaf) respectively and it was at par with neem seed kernel extract @ 5 per cent (4.47/leaf) thus, all these treatments were found most effective than the rest of treatment.
-It was followed by pongamia oil @ 1 per cent (5.31/leaf), nafatiya leaf extract @ 10 per cent (5.40/leaf) and custard apple leaf extract @ 10 per cent (5.60/leaf), were next nearly similar in order of their effectiveness.
-While, treatment of lantana leaf extract @ 10 per cent (6.84/leaf) was found least effective in reduction of leafhopper population yet better than control (10.86/ leaf).
+Data on pooled over period indicated that the treatment of azadirachtin @ 0.006 per cent and tobacco decoction @ 2 per cent to be most effective and recorded the lowest leafhopper population (3.70 and 4.12 /leaf) respectively and it was at par with neem seed kernel extract @ 5 per cent (4.47/leaf) thus, all these treatments were found most effective than the rest of treatment.
+It was followed by Pongamia oil @ 1 per cent (5.31/leaf), Nafatiya leaf extract @ 10 per cent (5.40/leaf), and custard apple leaf extract @ 10 per cent (5.60/leaf), which were next nearly similar in order of their effectiveness.
+While treatment of leaf extract @ 10 per cent (6.84/leaf) was found least effective in the reduction of leafhopper population, yet better than control (10.86/ leaf).

 Second spray

-The data of pooled over periods presented in Table 2 showed that there was significant difference among various botanicals treatments.
-The treatment of azadirachtin @ 0.006 per cent found most effective and recorded lowest leafhopper population (1.75/leaf) and it was at par with tobacco decoction @ 2 per cent (2.22/leaf).
+The data of the pooled over periods presented in Table 2 showed that there was a significant difference among various botanical treatments.
+The treatment of azadirachtin @ 0.006 per cent was found most effective and recorded the lowest leafhopper population (1.75/leaf), and it was at par with tobacco decoction @ 2 per cent (2.22/leaf).
 It was followed by neem seed kernel extract @ 5 per cent (2.49/leaf).
-However, next best treatments were pongamia oil @ 1 per cent (3.11 /leaf) and it was at par with nafatiya leaf extract @ 10 per cent (3.42/leaf).
+However, the next best treatments were Pongamia oil @ 1 per cent (3.11 /leaf) and it was at par with nafatiya leaf extract @ 10 per cent (3.42/leaf).
 It was followed by custard apple leaf extract @ 10 per cent (3.95/leaf).
-However, treatment of lantana leaf extract @10 per cent (5.16/leaf) was found least effective in reduction of leafhopper population it was found superior than control (12.32/leaf).
+However, treatment of Lantana leaf extract @10 per cent (5.16/leaf) was found least effective in the reduction of leafhopper population; it was found to be superior to control (12.32/leaf).

 Third spray

-The data of pooled over periods presented in Table 3 showed that there was significant difference among various botanicals treatments.
-The treatment of azadirachtin @ 0.006 per cent found most effective and recorded lowest leafhopper population (0.52/leaf).
-However, next best treatment was the tobacco decoction @ 2 per cent (0.92/leaf) and neem seed kernel extract @ 5 per cent (1.04/leaf) were at par with each other.
+The data from pooled over periods presented in Table 3 showed that there was a significant difference among various botanical treatments.
+The treatment of azadirachtin @ 0.006 per cent was found most effective and recorded the lowest leafhopper population (0.52/leaf).
+However, the next best treatment was the tobacco decoction @ 2 per cent (0.92/leaf) and neem seed kernel extract @ 5 per cent (1.04/leaf) were at par with each other.
 Pongamia oil @ 1 per cent (1.90/leaf) and nafatiya leaf extract @ 10 per cent (2.16/leaf) were at par with each other and found moderately effective to manage the leafhopper.
-Further it was followed by custard apple leaf extract @ 10 per cent (2.74/leaf).
-However, treatment of lantana leaf extract @10 per cent (4.21/leaf) was found least effective in reduction of leafhopper population yet it’s superior than control (13.12/leaf).
+Further, it was followed by custard apple leaf extract @ 10 per cent (2.74/leaf).
+However, treatment of lantana leaf extract @10 per cent (4.21/leaf) was found least effective in the reduction of leafhopper population, yet it’s superior to control (13.12/leaf).

 Pooled over spray